VictorJuang/CS337-NLP-Project-1/README.md

 # Other notes

 For data in 2013, it may take 10 to 30 seconds to run each function.
 For data in 2015, it may take minutes to run each function.

-Note that Presenters may need about 3 minutes to process.
+We put the autograder results of 1315 on our end in the img folder.
+And we also put some additional results in this folder.

 # Additional Goals
 ## Red carpet (Dress)